All Episodes

 We have four-wheel drive vehicles.

-It's not going to bring everything to a screeching halt, and yet this stuff is all reported as though it's the biggest crisis in the midst of panic.
+And yet, this stuff is all reported as though it's the biggest crisis in the midst of panic.

-And what it it it has an impact on people.
+And it has an impact on people.

 It creates a helplessness among people, and it makes them wait around and become dependent on other people to do things.